 While eligible travellers will be allowed to enter the U.K., they must pre-book to self-isolate for 10 days in government-supervised hotel accommodations.
 The hotel quarantine measure applies to all arrivals from travel ban countries and costs £1,750 for a solo adult traveller.
 The cost of the package includes accommodation, food and drink, testing whilst in quarantine, transport to and from the airport and security.

 Transport Secretary Grant Shapps said that the government is “continuing to monitor COVID-19 rates and new strains of the virus across the globe.”
 It’s possible that as more strains appear, the U.K. may add more destinations to this list of banned countries.

 And, much like the travel corridors in place before they were suspended, this list can change at any moment.
-Most recently, Shapps announced that the United Arab Emirates, Burundi and Rwanda have been added to the list.
+Most recently, Shapps announced that Afghanistan, Bahrain, Costa Rica, Egypt, Sri Lanka, Sudan and Trinidad and Tobago have been added to the red list.

 The U.K. now requires that all travellers coming from abroad must have a negative COVID-19 test result in order to board their flight.
 The eligible test must have been taken no more than 72 hours prior to scheduled departure.
 If the passenger arrives in the U.K. without a negative test result, they could be subject to an immediate £500 fine.

 Passengers coming from a travel ban country cannot test out of a full 10-day quarantine by way of the Test to Release scheme in England.
 For those who can, a passenger must quarantine for a full five days.
 After their fifth day of quarantine, they can elect to pay for an additional private COVID-19 test and await the result.
 If it produces a negative test result, the traveller can forgo the rest of their quarantine.
 However, they will still have to take the final COVID-19 test on day eight of being back in the country.